 First things first: schedule a tune-up appointment for your air conditioner.
 While the temperature outside may not be unbearable just yet, it’s only a matter of time before the mercury in the thermometer starts to climb.

 Experts recommend an annual maintenance appointment for your cooling system.
 During this tune-up appointment, a trained technician will clean and inspect all working components of your unit to be sure things are in working order.
 This will help your AC run efficiently all season long, hopefully without any expensive breakdowns to worry about.

 If a problem is found during the tune-up, it can likely be taken care of quickly — and before it results in a total breakdown of your system.
 Remember, failure to take care of the problem now could leave you and your family hot, miserable, and uncomfortable during the dog days of summer.

 Not sure who to turn to for professional AC maintenance services?
-At Pivotal Home Solutions, we offer an affordable Cooling Maintenance Plan.
+At Oncourse Home Solutions, we offer an affordable Cooling Maintenance Plan.
 When enrolled, you are entitled to one annual tune-up for your home’s air conditioning system.

 After having your air conditioner inspected and tuned-up, it’s time to take care of a few tasks outside your home — things like cleaning your gutters, performing a visual inspection of your roof, power-washing the siding, and checking for cracks in concrete surfaces.